go-chi/chi/README.md

 ## Future

-We're hopefully that by Go 1.7 (in 2016), `net/context` will be in the Go stdlib and net/http will support context.Context natively, at which point we'll be updating the signatures to embrace the future stdlib.
+We're hoping that by Go 1.7 (in 2016), `net/context` will be in the Go stdlib and `net/http` will support `context.Context` natively, at which point we'll be updating the signatures to embrace the future stdlib.
 And... then, we have infinitely more middlewares to compose from the community!!

 See discussions: